Zero paid placements. No brand can pay to rank higher on Simscanner.

 Coverage tracks Estonia's geography: dense in the towns, thinner in the forest and out on the islands.
 Estonia is small and low-lying but heavily wooded, with forest covering close to half of the land, so a signal that is faultless in Tallinn, Tartu and Pärnu can soften along rural road corridors and inside protected areas such as Lahemaa National Park on the northern coast.
 The two large western islands, Saaremaa and Hiiumaa, are populated and served by all three national networks, though reach can dip in their quieter interiors and on the ferry crossings from the mainland at Virtsu and Rohuküla.
 5G has been switched on first around the main cities and is widening outward year on year, while 4G remains the dependable everyday layer across the country and along the main highways.
 For a visitor this matters most on a road trip into the south-east around Tartu and Võru, on an island-hopping itinerary, or near the eastern border at Narva, where the network you are actually riding, rather than the brand on the checkout page, decides whether the connection holds between towns.
 Because all three carriers reach the inhabited islands and the trunk roads, the practical difference down-tail is one of consistency and indoor depth rather than outright presence, which is why Simscanner grades host-carrier quality rather than treating every network as interchangeable.

 Estonia has run as a stable three-network market for years, with Elisa Eesti and Tele2 Eesti competing hard on price against the market leader Telia Eesti rather than a fourth entrant disrupting the field.
 On top of those three host networks sit sub-brands such as Telia's Diil and Super and a layer of MVNOs, all of which ultimately ride the same physical masts, so two cheaper-looking plans can deliver identical real-world coverage if they sit on the same carrier.
 Estonians are among Europe's heaviest users of mobile data and online public services, which means the networks are tuned for steady everyday load and good indoor depth, not just for headline peak speeds.
 That everyday reliability is the right lens for a traveller: in the stone buildings of Tallinn's medieval Old Town, on the ferries to the islands, and at Lennart Meri Tallinn Airport and the Old City Harbour cruise terminal, what you feel is consistent 4G with 5G layered over the busiest cells, rather than a single best-case number.
-A travel eSIM inherits whichever of these three networks its issuer has wholesale access to, so the host-carrier column in the grid above, once verified, is the figure that actually predicts your experience.
+A travel eSIM inherits whichever of these three networks its issuer has wholesale access to, so the host-carrier column in the grid above,, is the figure that actually predicts your experience.
 Sources [1] [2] [3].

 Which Estonian carrier each travel eSIM brand rides, plus 4G or 5G support, main-city reach, confidence away from cities, and source confidence.
 Every figure stays in preview.